network-unit-testing-system/nuts/README.md

 The project relies on the [pytest framework](https://docs.pytest.org/) to setup and execute the tests.
 Nuts itself is written as a custom pytest plugin.
 In the background, [nornir](https://nornir.readthedocs.io/) executes specific network tasks for the actual tests.
-This can be extended to use other Context as well in the future.
+This can be extended to use other context as well in the future.

 Nuts treats the test definition and the so-called test bundle as separate entities.
 The *test definition* is modeled as a custom `pytest.Class`, and a predefined set of test definitions can be found in the nuts module `base_tests`.
 New test definitions can be added easily by the user of the plugin.